THE NAKED TRUTH - PART ONE

 Now he fancied himself a bit of a swim.

-No, the ride itself was anything but eventful.
+But the ride to the palace, thankfully, was anything but eventful.
 What it was, however, was uncomfortable.

 Dominick had never ridden in a wooden cart with wooden wheels before.
 It wasn’t an opportunity that presented itself with much regularity in the modern world.
 He’d sat and watched many a character go here in there in carts on his television many times.
 They never seemed to complain.
-But the reality was quite different than what the actors had portrayed on screen.
+The reality, however, was quite different.
 There was no padding in the bed of the cart.
 No cushions, no pillows, and certainly nothing to absorb the shock of the many pits and bumps in the dirt road.